 There was a time when being caught without a valid NCT involved a nod and a wink and a promise to get the car tested, but that has all changed.
 Since December 2014, driving without a valid certificate means a fixed charge penalty notice and three penalty points.

-Figures show that over 50 per cent of cars - or more than 650,000 - failed their NCT in 2013, including 4,500 that had to be towed away from test centres, deemed unroadworthy.
+Figures show that over 47 per cent of cars failed their NCT in 2021, and the preliminary figures for 2022 were running at 48 per cent.
 Scary, but the NCT itself is not scary and even the least mechanically minded can follow our simple steps to prepare their car for the test.

 1 - Know the dates

 It is also worth noting that there are certain circumstances, related to dates, when NCTS will provide a test for free.
-If a booking cannot be provided within a four-week period your car will be tested free of charge.
-(Subject to certain terms and conditions) and if NCTS cancels a prearranged booking without providing five days' notice a new booking will be provided free of charge.
+If a booking cannot be provided within a four-week period, your car will be tested free of charge (subject to certain terms and conditions) and, if NCTS cancels a prearranged booking without providing five days' notice, a new booking will be provided free of charge.
 Again, this seems more pertinent than ever given the issues with delays to NCT tests.

 2 - Clean the car